chint32/LocationReminderWithTest/README.md

 # LocationReminderWithTest
-Udacity Nano Degree Project that allows the user to create reminders that are triggered when at a certain location(Grocery store - don't forget eggs this time).
+Udacity Nano Degree Project that allows the user to create reminders that are triggered when at a certain location(Grocery store - don't forget eggs this time!).
 Contains authenticated login via Firebase.
 Contains unit tests and integration tests.